insentia/windows_sharepoint/README.md

 ##Module Description

-This module allow you to manage user and group in SharePoint 2013 You can found this module on the forge [jriviere/windows_sharepoint](https://forge.puppetlabs.com/jriviere/windows_sharepoint) or on [GitHub](https://github.com/insentia/windows_sharepoint)
+This module allow you to manage user and group in SharePoint 2013.
+Allow you to install and configure SharePoint 2013 You can found this module on the forge [jriviere/windows_sharepoint](https://forge.puppetlabs.com/jriviere/windows_sharepoint) or on [GitHub](https://github.com/insentia/windows_sharepoint)

-This module use the [AutoSPInstaller Project](http://autospinstaller.codeplex.com/) to install and configure SharePoint. v3.96 (6 July 2014)
+This module use the [AutoSPInstaller Project](http://autospinstaller.codeplex.com/) to install and configure SharePoint. v3.96 (6 July 2014).
+This version have been modified to run with puppet.

 All password will be automatically fill if you use Windows AD module and his XML file.
 The windows_ad module can be found in forge [jriviere/windows_ad](https://forge.puppetlabs.com/jriviere/windows_ad) or on [GitHub](https://github.com/insentia/windows_ad)

 The account used for installing SharePoint must be Admin local at least on each server, and SQL sysdbo or at least have SQL DB Creator and security admin rights
-Only SharePoint Foundation have been tested with that module.
-All others versions are not yet supported.
+Tested with :
+	SharePoint Foundation 2013 SP1
+	SharePoint Standard 2013 SP1
+	SharePoint EnterPrise 2013 SP1

 This module is only compatible with SharePoint 2013.
-Only tested wiht puppet agent 3.6.2, Windows Server 2012 R2, SharePoint Foundation 2013 SP1.
+Only tested with puppet agent 3.6.2, Windows Server 2012 R2

 ##Last Fix/Update
-V 0.0.4 :
+V 0.0.5 :
- - Force some reboot in AutoSpInstaller script (After prerequisites is installed, when script is completed, and when a problem occur)
+ - Add support for SharePoint Standard and Enterprise
  - Update ReadME
+ - Add warmup resource

 ###Setup Requirements
 Depends on the following modules: